 Compensation Decisions for 2021.
 In March 2021, the Compensation Committee reviewed the performance and compensation of the executive team and discussed the grant of equity-based awards to executive officers.
 The Compensation Committee also established the 2021 Primary Cash Bonus Plan for each of the Named Executive Officers and certain other vice presidents and director level employees of the Company.
 In addition, the 2021 VerityStream Bonus Plan was established for certain members of management of VerityStream, including Mr. Sousa.
 Such bonus plans reflect tiered cash bonuses as a percentage of base salary for exceeding certain levels of performance noted below.
 Under these plans, consistent with our 2020 bonus plans, Messrs.
 Frist and Pearson will be eligible to receive a maximum payout of 40 percent of base salary, Messrs.
-Collier and Roberts will be eligible to receive a maximum payout of 8 percent of base salary under the 2021 Primary Cash Bonus Plan based on the Company's level of attainment of adjusted EBITDA.
+Collier and Roberts will be eligible to receive a maximum payout of 30 percent of base salary, and Mr. Sousa will be eligible to receive a maximum payout of 8 percent of base salary under the 2021 Primary Cash Bonus Plan based on the Company's level of attainment of adjusted EBITDA.
 In addition, Mr. Sousa will be eligible to receive a maximum payout of

-32 percent of base salary under the 2021VerityStream Bonus Plan based on the level of attainment of VerityStream's adjusted EBITDA.
+32 percent of base salary under the 2021 VerityStream Bonus Plan based on the level of attainment of VerityStream's adjusted EBITDA.
 For purposes of the 2021 Primary Cash Bonus Plan, adjusted EBITDA is defined as our consolidated adjusted EBITDA, as adjusted for bonuses, acquisition-related expenses incurred during the year, and adjusted EBITDA from acquisitions consummated during the year.
-Adjusted EBITDA for purposes of the VerityStream Bonus Plan is VerityStream's adjusted EBITDA, as adjusted for bonuses, acquisition-related expenses with respect to VerityStream incurred during the year, and adjusted EBITDA from acquisitions consummated during the year with respect to VerityStream.
+Adjusted EBTDA for purposes of the VerityStream Bonus Plan is VerityStream's adjusted EBITDA, as adjusted for bonuses, acquisition-related expenses with respect to VerityStream incurred during the year, and adjusted EBITDA from acquisitions consummated during the year with respect to VerityStream.